dr2lopez/entitlement-inventory/draft-ietf-ivy-entitlement-inventory.md

 ~~~
 {::include trees/entitlements_tree.txt}
 ~~~

+(LLM: The inventory model counts with network element and components within.
+A network elmenet is an abstraction, that in many cases can be considered the "network elemnt" per se: the router, the switch, etc. It is probalby necessary for multichassis lements like stacked swichtes that behave like one, otpical elements and so, where each component is very well  individual in many sense (comercially for insance), but the set behaves as a network element. there is really no concept of MAIN component under network elemnt unfotuntalty.
+This brings a limitation to our model.
+Entitlmenets are normally set in a more comerciatl set and normaly aim at serial numbers.
+We link to both network elemnts adn components BUT we recommend ONLY using the component when it is necessar.. when each component has its own set of limitations capabilites that must be mangaged (either individual swtichins in a stack, indivitual chassis in a multichassis network elment -ushc as optincal, or pay-as-you-grow routers where line cards inherit this rot of behaviour, we will .
+In the rest of the document we will reference to the 'element' interacting with the entitlement or offering a capability as the network asset to facilitate the langatue, in the concrete model though, we have to cover both cases by adding reference to both entwork element and component or extending each one of them if needed.)

 Entitlements and network elements are linked in the model in multiple ways.
 Entitlements at the network-inventory level might be attached to network elements through their attachment mechanism, representing organizational entitlements.
 Network elements have their own installed-entitlements that may be derived from the centralized entitlements or installed directly.
 The capabilities of network elements reference these locally installed entitlements through their supporting-entitlements lists.
 The former addresses the case of a centralized license server or inventory system, while the latter represents entitlements that are locally available and actively used by the network element's capabilities.
 An installed entitlement that is not referenced by any network element capability means that it is available locally but not currently in use.